pydap/pydap/docs/developer_contributer.rst

     .. code-block:: bash

-     # if you have not create the environment do:
+     # if you have not created the environment do:
      $ mamba create -n pydap_tests -c conda-forge python=3.10
      $ mamba env update -n pydap_tests -f ci/environment.yml

-     # if you alread have created the environment just activate it
+     # if you already have created the environment simply activate it
      $ mamba activate pydap_tests

-9. Install pydap in development mode, along with the required extras for testing
+9. Install ``pydap`` in development mode

     .. code-block:: bash

-     $ pip install -e
+     $ pip install -e .

 10. Run the tests